 Finding the positive – advocacy

-Almost four years have passed since that day and it’s strange how things turn out.
-I silently made a vow that never again would I fail my vulnerable, innocent earthling kin because I didn’t have an answer.
+Years have passed since that day and it’s strange how things turn out.
+I silently made a vow that never again would I fail my defenceless, innocent earthling kin because I didn’t have an answer.
 I read and researched, listening and learning as much as I could bear to know about the atrocities that my species perpetrates upon every other species on the planet.
 What I found was unspeakable, the stuff of nightmares, unbelievable and yet true.
-So in an odd sort of way, I am grateful for that experience long ago, because although I didn’t realise it at the time, that day marked the start of my vegan advocacy.
+So in an odd sort of way, I am grateful for that experience long ago, because although I didn’t realise it at the time, that day marked the tentative start of my vegan advocacy.

 Becoming vegan is like that; so many turn to advocacy.
 And that’s understandable.
 After all the harm we did before we knew any better, we feel the weight of the huge debt we owe our victims, who endured an existence and a death so vile, so terrifying that we shrink from imagining it; the despoiled and pitiful remains of their only, precious lives long since crunched, digested and flushed away.